albavolta/albavolta.github.io/README.md

 #### Roe v.
 Wade
 > The United States should no longer consider itself a free country.
 Today the US Supreme Court has overturned Roe v.
 Wade, the landmark 1973 decision that established the constitutional right to an abortion.
 In addition, Supreme Court Justice Clarence Thomas has also stated that gay rights and contraception rulings should be 'reconsidered'.
 >
 > This means that even if a woman gets assaulted, or even if a child somehow gets pregnant, there is the possibility that if they are in one of the states that have made abortion illegal, they would get punished by the law if they get caught performing an abortion.
 In fact, it has been less than a day since the ruling passed and 13 states have already made abortion illegal.
-Women right now are coming into abortion clinics finding out that they can no longer exercise their authonomy over their bodies.
+Women right now are coming into abortion clinics finding out that they can no longer exercise their autonomy over their bodies.
 >
 > I'm certain that this law does not mean that abortions will no longer happen, but that there would not be any safe avenues for women to exert autonomy over their own reproductive organs.
 Abortions will definitely still happen, but it will happen in unsafe environments, in the dark instead of with trusted professionals in proper santised facilities.
 >